alugowski/parse-bench/README.md

 ## Takeaways

 * Datafile parse performance is CPU bound due to parsing, not IO bound.
 By a lot.
-* IO Streams are very slow, about 5x slower than a mechanical hard drive, and get slower when parallelized.
+* IO Streams are very slow, about 5x slower than a mechanical hard drive, and get slower when used in parallel.
-* C routines like scanf are faster sequentially, but still slow.
 * A fast approach includes using fast methods to identify fields then use fast field conversion methods to parse said fields.
+* C routines like `strtoll` and `strtod` are usable (sequentially only).
-* The C++17 `std::from_chars` methods are great.
+* The C++17 `std::from_chars` methods are *fast*.
 The float version has [spotty compiler support](https://en.cppreference.com/w/cpp/compiler_support/17), use [fast_float](https://github.com/fastfloat/fast_float).
+* Avoid scanf.
+Slow, gets slower when used in parallel, poor error checking.
 * Parallelism: an efficient parallel parser can reach >1 GB/s speeds on a laptop.
-* Parallelism: standard library methods have internal locking that kills parallel performance (eg. `istringstream`, `strtod`)
+* Parallelism: standard library methods have internal locking that kills parallel performance (eg. `istringstream`, `strtod`, `scanf`)

 ## Parallelism

 CPU-bound operations have a natural path to speedup: parallelism.
 We include some parallel parsing here, with many simplifying (but realistic) assumptions to focus on speeding up parsing only.

+All parallel tests included here are embarassingly parallel.
+All threads have their own unique inputs and nothing is shared between threads (at least at the application level, see note below).

 Some methods that are good options for single-threaded use are either not thread safe or include internal synchronization that kills multithreaded performance.
 For example, using `strtod` in parallel is *slower* than single threaded, at least on some platforms.
 The problem appears to be locale support which requires locking.
 Some platforms like BSD and macOS include a `strtod_l` which can avoid this, but it is not portable.